 Keep That Fire Burning

 Making a fire in the winter is tricky, but not impossible.
-The cold, damp and windy conditions will be a challenge, so have a lot of patience…and dry tinder on hand.
-Here are some of the things you have to consider in building a fire during the winter:
+The cold, damp, and windy conditions will be a challenge, so have a lot of patience—and dry tinder on hand.
+Here are some of the things to consider when building a fire during the winter:

-Picking the right location is crucial to building your fire.
-Choose one with natural protection against the wind; a large rock, boulder or log would do.
+Your choice of location is crucial to building your fire.
+Pick one with natural protection against the wind—a large rock, boulder, or log would do.
 These natural windbreakers can also act as heat reflectors.
 Dig beneath the snow and keep the area clear from it.
-Don’t build your fire beneath trees— their branches are laden with snow that can melt and put your fire out.
+Don’t build your fire beneath trees, as their branches are laden with snow that can melt and put your fire out.

-Using the right firelay can keep your fire burning for a longer period of time.
-Ideal firelays for winter are the log cabin and upside-down firelays as they can burn for a long time with minimum supervision.
+The right firelay can keep your fire burning for a longer period.
+Ideal firelays for winter survival are the log cabin and upside-down firelays, as they can burn for a long time with minimum supervision.
 You can also try to build a long fire or this self-feeding fire that can burn for 14+ hours.

-Trying to find dry tinder in the winter can be a challenge as everything will be damp from the snow.
-Your knife will be your best friend; you can use it to whittle down dead branches until you get rid of the damp bark and find dry wood.
-Pine and birch bark also works nicely.
+Looking for dry tinder in the winter can be a challenge as everything will be damp from the snow.
+Your knife will be your best friend.
+Use it to whittle down dead branches until you get rid of the damp bark and find dry wood.
+Pine and birch bark also work nicely.

 Here’s an excellent video on how to start a campfire in deep snow:

 Stay Hydrated (But Don’t Eat Snow)

 Just because it’s cold out doesn’t mean you don’t have to replenish lost liquids.
 It’s also a way to protect yourself from hypothermia and possible frostbite.
 Fortunately, finding water during the winter is not a problem as long as you have the means to melt it.

 Under no circumstances are you to ingest snow.